Jaimeloeuf/jwts/README.md

 # jwts
-A package for Signing/Creating and Verifying JWTs, with build in asymmetric key pair generation for the token signature with the crypto module.
+**jwts** is a package for Signing/Creating and Verifying JWTs, more specifically JWS', with build in asymmetric key pair generation support for the digital signature using the native crypto module.
 - [Github Homepage](https://github.com/Jaimeloeuf/jwts)
 - [NPM package site](https://www.npmjs.com/package/jwts)

+The package name "jwts" is made by combining both JWT and JWS.
+**JWT** is the *JSON Web Token* specification, while **JWS** is the specification where a digital Signature of the JWT is included at the end of the JWT, to act as an anti-tamper measure.
+This package helps you to easily create **JWS** by dealing with the generation of Public/Private key pair, so you can just focus on writing the options and tokens to sign and verify.

 This project follows [Semantic Versioning](https://semver.org/)
-- MAJOR version updates means incompatible API changes,
+- MAJOR version updates means incompatible API changes.
-- MINOR version updates means added functionality or change of implementation in a backwards-compatible manner
+- MINOR version updates means added functionality or change of implementation in a backwards-compatible manner.
 - PATCH version means bug fixes or minor updates that are backwards-compatible.

 Please view the documentation of latest changes in this [CHANGELOG.md](https://github.com/Jaimeloeuf/jwts/blob/master/CHANGELOG.md) file on the Github repository to see what has changed in the latest versions!